orthanc-mirrors/orthanc-book/Sphinx/source/faq/features.rst

 Recycling/Protection
 --------------------

-Because of its focus on low-end computers, Orthanc implements **disk space recycling**: The patient that has been stored for the longest time inside Orthanc can be automatically deleted when the disk space used by Orthanc grows above a threshold, or when the number of stored
+Because of its focus on low-end computers, Orthanc may implement **disk space recycling**: The patient that has been stored for the longest time inside Orthanc can be automatically deleted when the disk space used by Orthanc grows above a threshold, or when the number of stored